Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/weight_edit.rst

 -------

 :kbd:`LMB` the Paste Icon allows you to forward a single weight of the active Vertex to all selected vertices.
-But note that weights are only pasted to verts which already have a weight value in the affected Vertex Group.
+But note that weights are only pasted to vertices which already have a weight value in the affected Vertex Group.

 .. figure:: /images/modeling-meshes-vertex-weight-editor-delete.png
    :width: 235px